olegp/override/README.md

 Override is a general purpose middleware framework for Node.js that lets you override and extend built in functionality.

-Override functions are executed in sequence before your main module is loaded, making it possible to run additional code on startup & modify built in prototypes and functions.
+Override modules are executed in sequence before your main module is loaded, making it possible to run additional code on startup & modify built in prototypes and functions.

-For example, override functions make it possible to replace the built in `console.log` with a version that sends the logs to a third party service, chroot the current process before your module is loaded, enable profiling etc. etc.
+For example, override modules make it possible to replace the built in `console.log` with a version that sends the logs to a third party service, chroot the current process, enable profiling etc. etc.

 ## Installation